CCMS-UCSD/GNPSDocumentation/docs/metaboscapeexportforgnps/MetaboScapeexportforGNPSSiriusmodule.md

 1. Open Cytoscape 3.4 (or more recent version).
 2. Install the Cytoscape App ChemViz2 - http://apps.cytoscape.org/apps/chemviz2
 3. Import the molecular networking files downloaded from GNPS into Cytoscape
-    a.
-Import the network topology.
+    1. Import the network topology.
 Go to File/Import/Network/File - Select the .pairsinfo file  in networkedges_selfloop folder.
-See documentation for more details here.
+See documentation for more details [here](https://bix-lab.ucsd.edu/display/Public/Cytoscape+3.4+Visualization+and+Analysis+Documentation).
-    b.
-Import the node information table.
+    2. Import the node information table.
 Go to File/Import/Table/File - Select the .tsv file in clusterinfosummarygroup_attributes_withIDs_withcomponentID folder.
-    c.
-Import the MS/MS spectral library annotation table.
+    3. Import the MS/MS spectral library annotation table.
 Go to File/Import/Table/File in result_specnets_DB folder and select the .tsv file.
-    d.
-Import the bucket table (MS/MS only) exported from MetaboScape.
+    4. Import the bucket table (MS/MS only) exported from MetaboScape.
 Go to File/Import/Table/File and select the .csv file.

 ![img](img/metaboscapeexportforgnps/Cyto3.PNG)
 Figure X. Import the molecular network topology.